AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 To permanently solve the route limit problem and not have to worry about summarizing routes at all and ever, use `External Device Option <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ to connect to on-prem directly over Direct Connect or the Internet.

-I Have a Few High Bandwidth Applications.
-How Do I Deploy Them in a Transit Solution?
+I have a few high bandwidth applications.
+How do I deploy them in a Transit solution?
 -------------------------------------------------------------------------------------------------------------

 Aviatrix's `Insane Mode solution <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ provides 10Gbps Transit network throughput.

-How Can I Fit an Egress Firewall into the Aviatrix Transit Solution?
+How can I fit an Egress Firewall into the Aviatrix Transit solution?
 -----------------------------------------------------------------------------------

 There are two types of requirements.